- What’s in your Amber iX app?

 1. Go to your Amber iX home page (click on the lower-left Home icon)

-2. Click on the Enable Auto Backup button:
+2. Click on the Backup Now button:

 Your backup status is displayed under the Camera Roll heading.